Undeveloped Road Closures & Allowances

 • If the owner of the land adjacent to the road allowance is not the applicant, a letter from the owner authorizing an applicant to act on their behalf is also required.

-A road allowance is land where a public road could be constructed if the need arose.
+Road allowance is land where a public road could be constructed if the need arises.
 They are owned by the Province of Alberta, but under the care and control of municipalities.
 Occasionally, road allowances are on land unsuitable for road construction due to topographical or environmental constraints.
 Others have never been fully developed for vehicular travel.

 From time-to-time, adjacent landowners may make a request for the County to close an undeveloped road allowance for consolidation into their lands.
 An application to the County for a Road Allowance Purchase must then be made.